Establishing reading goals can set the tone for the kind of reading work you expect from your students—and what they expect from themselves.

 How do you get your students to really understand what they need to work on and set appropriate goals?
 Start with a question!
-In order for students to know where they’re going, it’s helpful to ask them, “who are you as a reader now?”
-These conversations can be facilitated through surveys, reflections, or one-on-one or small group discussions.
+In order for students to know where they’re going, it’s helpful to ask them, “Who are you as a reader now?”
+These conversations can be facilitated through surveys, reflections, or in one-on-one or small group discussions.

 2. Discuss Goal Setting Together

 It can be valuable to begin the conversation about goal setting with a read-aloud.
 For grades K-2, try using a picture book like Leo the Late Bloomer.
 This is a great book to start conversations as kids identify with Leo’s struggle to learn to read, write, draw, and speak.

 For older students, try initiating the conversation with Thank You, Mr. Falker.
 It can be helpful to discuss what readers, including your students, struggle with.
 (Keep tissues close at hand!)

 Reading goals are personal and, depending on what students have uncovered about their current identity as readers, many might have unique goals.
 If a student does not know how to choose a book they’ll like or does not read outside of class, this knowledge can factor into their goals and determining what will challenge them to grow as readers.

 Example goals might be to determine what books they do like to read, to discover more books to add to their reading list, or to build up reading stamina in reading longer books.

 A goal sheet helps students to record their personal reading goals.
 For younger students, this can include a space for students to draw how they visualize themselves as successful and happy readers.
 This example also includes sections to record each student’s unique goal and their plans to reach it.